oraziorillo/oraziorillo/README.md

 I am Orazio Rillo, a 23 years old Italian guy

-- :books: I am currently a master student at [EPFL](https://www.epfl.ch/en/), with major focus on Artificial Intelligence and Machine learning.
-I also love Cryptography and security-related topics :lock: :key:
+- :books: I am currently a master student at [EPFL](https://www.epfl.ch/en/), with major focus on artificial intelligence and machine learning.
+I also love cryptography and security-related topics :lock: :key:
 - :computer: I usually work in Python, Java, C or C++
 - 📫 You can contact me on my email address oraziorillo@gmail.com
 - :camera: Check out some photos on my Instagram [oraziorillo](https://www.instagram.com/oraziorillo/?hl=it)